BitBoxSwiss/bitbox-base/docs/os/configuration.md

 ---
 layout: default
 title: Configuration
-parent: Operating System
+parent: Operating system
-nav_order: 110
+nav_order: 200

 ---
 ## Configuration

 It's important to keep the BitBoxBase in a consistently configured state.
-Here we describe how to set the initial configuration on build, control it internally during operations, store and backup the configuration and manage it remotely from the BitBox App.
+Here we describe how to control the configuration during operations, how to store and backup the it and manage it remotely from the BitBox App.

-### Initial configuration on build

-The initial system configuration is set on build and can be altered by setting build options in the file [`armbian/base/build.conf`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/build.conf).

-Available options are described directly in the file and are set to default values.
-A few examples of build options you can set:

-* `BASE_BITCOIN_NETWORK`: set to `mainnet` or `testnet`
-* `BASE_HOSTNAME`: set it to `alice` and your BitBoxBase will be visible as `alice.local` within your network
-* `BASE_AUTOSETUP_SSD`: set to "true" to automatically initialize the SSD on first boot
-* `BASE_OVERLAYROOT`: set to 'true' to make the root filesystem read-only
-* ...and many more.

-To preserve a local configuration, you can copy the file to `build-local.conf` in the same directory.
-This file is excluded from Git source control and overwrites options from `build.conf`.

 ### *bbb-config.sh*: manage configuration during operations